TLS 1.3 vs TLS 1.2 Understanding Key Security and Performance Differences

-TLS 1.3 and TLS 1.2 are the two most widely used versions of the Transport Layer Security protocol, but they differ significantly in speed, security, and cryptographic design.
+When evaluating TLS 1.3 vs TLS 1.2, it is clear that these are the two most widely used versions of the Transport Layer Security protocol, differing significantly in speed, security, and cryptographic design.
 As modern applications push for faster connections and stronger default encryption, TLS 1.3 introduces major improvements by simplifying the handshake, encrypting more of the negotiation, and removing outdated cipher suites.
-TLS 1.2 remains common across legacy systems but requires careful configuration to stay secure.
-Understanding how these two protocols differ helps security teams, cloud architects, and application engineers choose the right version for performance, compatibility, and long-term resilience.
+The TLS 1.2 security protocol remains common across legacy systems but requires careful configuration to stay secure.
+Understanding what is TLS 1.2 and 1.3 and how these two protocols differ helps security teams, cloud architects, and application engineers choose the right version for performance, compatibility, and longterm resilience.

 Key Takeaways on TLS 1.3 vs TLS 1.2